The information in this article applies to:

 If the program locks up specifically when attempting to send a view to the Layout*, Force Quit and relaunch the application.
-Then, Open the saved layout file, or start a New Layout.
+Then, open the saved layout file, or start a new layout.
 Keep the layout view within the same window as the Chief Architect program, and do not drag it outside of the main window or move it to a secondary monitor.
 With the layout open, and in the same window, attempt to resend the view from the plan file.

-    *Chief Architect Premier, Chief Architect Interiors and Home Designer Pro only.
+*Layouts are available in Chief Architect Premier, Chief Architect Interiors and Home Designer Pro only.

 STEP 4 - Restart in Safe Mode

 After testing the basic troubleshooting steps above, if you are still experiencing issues with the operation of your Chief Architect software program on a Mac computer, then you should try restarting the system in Safe Mode by following the instructions in this Apple support article: https://support.apple.com/en-us/HT201262